ameer-bauer/snes9x-gtk/README.md

 # snex9x-gtk
-Snes9x 1.53 source code plus a gtk+ port from BearOso; originally from https://code.google.com/archive/p/snes9x-gtk/
+Snes9x 1.53 source code plus a gtk+ port from BearOso.
 -----
 A GTK+ port of the Snes9x emulator.

--New code not originating from Snes9x is licensed under both the GNU LGPL 2.1 and the Snes9x license.
+-BearOso's original source code can be found here: https://code.google.com/archive/p/snes9x-gtk/ -BearOso's notes can be found here: http://www.snes9x.com/phpbb3/viewtopic.php?t=3703 **New code not originating from Snes9x is licensed under both the GNU LGPL 2.1 and the Snes9x license.**

 The Snes9x core and original Snes9x code is licensed as follows: